 - Be aware of your surroundings; stay alert and do not get distracted. - During winter season, please take awareness of the extremely low temperatures and strong windy days.
 When you go outside, please pay attention to the falling objects.
-Do not skating in the rivers or lakes which are full of safety uncertainty. - Choose well-lit, busy streets and areas, and walk with a friend. - Use body language to communicate that you are calm, confident, and know where you are going. - Make eye contact with those around you and walk tall. - Trust your instincts.
+Do not skating in the rivers or lakes which are full of safety uncertainty. - Know where the police station is and which buildings are open late. - Know where emergency telephones are located. - Choose well-lit, busy streets and areas, and walk with a friend. - Use body language to communicate that you are calm, confident, and know where you are going. - Make eye contact with those around you and walk tall. - Trust your instincts.
 Leave if you feel uncomfortable in a setting. - To escape danger, cross the street, move to a well-lit area, and quickly go to the nearest house or open facility. - Never prop open exterior doors to residence halls or other buildings. - Keep room doors locked at all times. - Carry your keys at all times.